 We Then Hacked the Coop and Cut it in Half:

-Once we realized the chickens were getting chilly, we halved the coop to keep the chickens warm in winter.
-We had built it hoping for a larger flock, so when the small flock couldn’t heat the large space, we added a piece of plywood to cut the coop in half.
-The plywood didn’t reach all the way to the automatic door so at night they had a small area in which to snuggle and heat but there was space for them to access the other side, which contains the nesting boxes.
-At night they all clustered to the side with the roosts and didn’t mind the cozier quarters one bit.
-If you’re worried about keeping your chickens warm, keep an eye on the coop to chicken ratio and either get more chickens, or make the coop smaller and cozier.
-So here it is before, and for the winter we installed a piece of plywood to the left of the roosts, which made their sleeping quarters much smaller.
+Once we realized the chickens were getting chilly, we halved the coop (for the winter months) to keep the chickens cozier.
+We had built it hoping for a larger flock, so when the small flock couldn’t successfully heat the large space with their own body heat, we added a piece of plywood to cut the coop in half.
+The plywood doesn’t reach all the way to the automatic door so at night they have a small area in which to snuggle and heat, but there is space for them to access the other side.
+If you’re worried about keeping your chickens warm, keep an eye on the coop to chicken ratio – and either get more chickens or make the coop smaller and cozier.

 We Added Heat Reflecting Material Inside:

-I also found this heat reflecting material which we stapled up inside the coop.
-I measured and kept track with our thermometer, and the heat reflecting material definitely helped raise the temperature by a few degrees when the chickens were inside.
-It helped reflect their own heat back to them.
-In milder winter weather, this would potentially be enough of an added boost to keep chickens warm without electricity – I know lots of people who don’t heat their coops at all and if you’re one of those people, but think your chickens could use a bit of a “boost” to their own heating abilities, try this heat reflective material.
+I also found this heat reflecting material, which we stapled up inside the coop.
+I measured and kept track with our thermometer, and the heat reflecting material definitely helped raise the temperature by a few degrees when the chickens are inside.
+It helps reflect their own heat back to them.
+I know lots of people who don’t heat their coops at all and if you’re one of those people, but think your chickens could use a bit of a “boost” to their own heating abilities, try this heat reflective material for a totally safe way to “heat” a coop in winter.

 We Closed Off Some Ventilation:

 We had put the “right” amount of ventilation when we built the coop and barn, but maybe it was too low, or too much for our intensely cold and windy climate.
-We quickly realized that it let in too much of a draft so we closed off one side (inside the half of the coop where they slept) and bought a vent with a foam filter for the other side, to allow air but not as much wind, to travel.
+We quickly realized that it let in too much of a draft come winter, so we closed off one side (inside the half of the coop where they slept) and bought a vent with a foam filter for the other side, to allow air, but not as much wind, to travel through.
 We bought a thermometer and hygrometer (to measure humidity) so I could check the humidity and temp regularly, because too much humidity is very dangerous to the health of chickens.
 Good ventilation is actually key to keeping chickens warm winter (and healthy), so don’t think that sealing off a coop entirely will keep them safe – they NEED that ventilation, but you need to watch them (and monitor exact humidity levels) to determine how much.
-Here’s a look at the vent we temporarily closed off – it was lakeside, with lots of wind, but we’ll open it up again in the summer.
+Here’s a look at the vent we temporarily closed off (it was lakeside, with lots of wind); we open it up again in the summer.
+Watch your coop ventilation and make adjustments as necessary throughout the winter – what was “perfect” for summer chicken keeping may be different once the temps dip.

 We Bought a Radiant Heater Designed for Chicken Coops:

 There were some cold days here when all of these measures just weren’t enough to keep chickens warm in winter, so we did break down and buy a radiant heater.
-It was just enough for them to endure those super cold, -30 Celsius night.
+It was just enough for them to endure the coldest nights.
+We don’t even use this every year, but I feel better knowing we have the option in a pinch.
 I did research and this one has the least risk of fire – although no heat source (other than a chicken!) is a risk of 0%.
-We weighed the pros and cons and decided the risk of freezing was much higher and the reviews were really good, so we bought the heater and have been really pleased with it.
-It’s just enough to warm them up without getting them too hot or too dependent on a heat source.
-I read that introducing a heat source too soon could prevent them from naturally preparing their bodies/feathers for winter, so we only introduced this when it was the dead of winter and they really needed it.
 This is the exact heater we bought and we just hung in on one wall.
-Obviously this method of keeping chickens warm in extreme cold winter weather requires power, while some of my other suggestions don’t require electricity, but I want to be honest and say that we did need this quite a few nights this winter.
+Obviously this method of keeping chickens warm in extreme cold winter weather requires power, while most of my other suggestions don’t require electricity.
+As a volunteer firefighter, barn fires – actually any fires – really scare me, so this is definitely a last resort!!!

-Closer to bedtime, on super cold days, I would make them some scrambled eggs and veggie mash (I use a food processor to mash up veggie scraps and herbs and add to scrambled eggs) or some oatmeal with cinnamon, to help warm their tummies.
-Or I would give them their fave, sunflower seeds, because having something in their bellies before bedtime helps keep chickens warmer in winter.
+Closer to bedtime, on super cold days, I make them some scrambled eggs and veggie mash (I use a food processor to mash up veggie scraps and herbs and add to scrambled eggs) or some oatmeal with cinnamon, to help warm their tummies.
+Or I give them their fave, sunflower seeds, because having something in their bellies before bedtime helps keep chickens warmer in winter.
+A warm nighttime snack is a delicious way to keep chickens warm in extreme cold.

-On super cold nights, I went and checked the chickens even though they have an automatic door – and I’m so glad I did because occasionally they didn’t make it on time and were trapped in the barn, more exposed than in the coop.
-Coal, my Silkie, then went broody and refused to go inside at night, so I’d have to put her in there every night.
-I didn’t check them on mild nights but whenever it was cold enough for the heater, I’d go check on them just to be sure.
-Usually when I checked they were tucked in for the night (whew), and then I’d just peek at the temperature and humidity to monitor our coop winterizing efforts.
-I’d also quickly pet their bums and then leave them alone.
-But checking on them regularly through the bitter winter – as much as it sucked for me – was key to keeping them safe and warm.
+On super cold nights, I go out and check the chickens, even though they have an automatic coop door, because occasionally they haven’t made it into the coop on time and are trapped in the barn, more exposed than they are in the insulated coop.
+Coal, my Silkie, even went broody one winter and refused to go inside at night, so I’d have to manually put her in there every night.
+I don’t check on them on mild nights but whenever it is super cold, I go check just to be sure everyone is tucked in for the night.
+On super cold nights, I also peek at the temperature and humidity to monitor our coop winterizing efforts.
+Then I encouragingly pet their bums, promise them that spring is coming soon, and leave them alone.
+But checking on them regularly through the bitter winter – as much as it sucks for me – is key to keeping them safe and warm.

 What We Plan to Do for Next Winter: